zoe-yuye/MyBlog/README.md

 # Personal Blog and Profile

 Welcome to my personal blog and profile showcase!
 This web application, crafted with PHP, JavaScript, and CSS, utilizes SQL as the database.
 It serves as a platform to showcase my personal profile and provides visitors with an interactive and visually appealing experience.
+The website is hosted on InfinityFree, providing access through the following link: [MyBlog](http://zoeblogzheng.lovestoblog.com/).

 ## Features